lxc86739795/vehiclereid_baseline/README.md

 The backbone is ResNet-50 or ResNet-101 which is trained by cross entropy loss.

-This is a very simple baseline for image-based vehicle re-id without any tricks, augmentation, use of license plates, and spatio-temporal information.
+This is a very simple baseline for image-based vehicle re-id without any tricks, augmentation, and use of license plates and spatio-temporal information.
 Therefore, the results may be very poor.